Madagascar votes in first presidential election since 2009 coup

-ANTANANARIVO (Reuters) - The people of Madagascar began voting on Friday in a presidential election they hope will end a five-year crisis and rebuild investor confidence to mend an economy crippled since President Andry Rajoelina seized power in a 2009 coup.
+ANTANANARIVO (Reuters) - The people of Madagascar vote on Friday in a presidential election they hope will end a five-year crisis and rebuild investor confidence to mend an economy crippled since President Andry Rajoelina seized power in a 2009 coup.

-It was the first vote on the huge nickel- and vanilla-producing island off Africa since the upheaval triggered by protests and mutinous soldiers that drew sanctions against Madagascar and prompted donors to freeze crucial budget support.
+It is the first vote on the huge, nickel- and vanilla-producing island off Africa since the upheaval four years ago triggered by mutinous soldiers that drew sanctions against Madagascar and prompted donors to freeze crucial budget support.

-Election officials at one primary school in the capital, Antananarivo, showed the first voters and political party representatives the empty plastic ballot boxes before sealing the containers.
-The first ballots were cast shortly after 2300 ET Thursday.

-“We need to end this crisis.
-As far as I am concerned, this election is our last chance,” said laboratory worker Faly Richard Randrianarivo.
-“The vote should allow our next leaders to tackle the high unemployment and our schools.”

-Initial results are likely to come in slowly on the island, which is a bit smaller than Texas.
-The electoral commission has until November 8 to announce a provisional count.

-Presidential hopefuls have crisscrossed the Indian Ocean isle famed for its exotic wildlife and threatened rainforests, promising free primary education, better management of mineral resources and a crackdown on corruption.
+Presidential hopefuls have crisscrossed the Indian Ocean isle famed for its exotic wildlife and threatened rainforests, making lofty promises of free primary education, better management of mineral resources and a crackdown on corruption.

+“People have waited a long time for this election.
+Finally, a chance for change,” said 42-year-old Volana Ravaoarisoa, who lost her job in a textiles factory after the United States suspended Madagascar from a trade pact after the coup.

-Many Malagasy are less optimistic, however, and fear the result will be disputed.
-That would risk prolonging uncertainty and more turmoil on the world’s fourth largest island, situated in the Indian Ocean, as it struggles to lure back foreign investors, tourists and donors.
+Many Malagasy are, however, less optimistic and fear the result will be disputed.
+That would risk prolonging uncertainty and more turmoil on the world’s fourth largest island, situated in the Indian Ocean off southeastern Africa, as it struggles to lure back foreign investors, tourists and donors.

-Madagascar’s cash-strapped economy needs budgetary support back from foreign donors, its finance minister told Reuters.
+Madagascar’s cash-strapped economy needed budget support back, its finance minister told Reuters.

 Rajoelina, 39, rose to power after galvanizing popular anger at Ravalomanana’s perceived abuses of power.
 He spearheaded violent street protests in early 2009 and toppled the self-made millionaire after dissident soldiers swung behind him.